xiaolei-lab/rMVP/README.md

 **nPC.FarmCPU**, number of first columns of Principal Components added in FarmCPU
 **priority**, **"speed"** or **"memory" when calculating the genomic relationship matrix**
 **ncpus**, number of CPUs used for parallel computation, If not set, all CPUs will be used by default
-**vc.method**, methods of variance components analysis, three methods are avaiblable, "BRENT", "EMMA", and "GEMMA"
+**vc.method**, methods of variance components analysis, three methods are avaiblable, "BRENT", "EMMA", and "HE"
 **maxLoop**, a parameter for FarmCPU only, the maximum iterations allowed in FarmCPU
 **method.bin**, a parameter for FarmCPU only, two options are available: 'static' or 'FaST-LMM'
 **permutation.threshold**, if **TRUE**, a threshold of permutation will be used in manhattan plot.
 The phenotypes are permuted to break the relationship with the genotypes.
 The experiment is replicated for a number of times.
 A vector of minimum p value of all experiments is recorded and the 95% quantile value of this vector is recommended to be used as significant threshold